cisagov/ScubaGear/PowerShell/ScubaGear/baselines/exo.md

 5. Clear the checkbox next to **Allow automatic forwarding**, then click **Save**.

-6. Return to **Remote domains** and repeat steps 4 and 5 for each additional remote domain in the list.
+6. Return to **Remote domains** and review each additional remote domain in the list, ensuring that automatic forwarding is only allowed for approved domains.

 ## 2. Sender Policy Framework